rustdesk/doc.rustdesk.com/content/client/_index.en.md

 ### Introduction
 The RustDesk client is used on devices to connect via our RustDesk Server either opensource or Pro, it is available to download from [GitHub](https://github.com/rustdesk/rustdesk/releases)

-The current stable version is 1.2.1 and Unstable (Nightly build) version is 1.2.2.

 ### Supported Platforms
 - Microsoft Windows (all current versions with our standard client and some older versions with out sciter client).
-- Mac OS (M1/M2 requires rosetta)
+- Mac OS
 - Debian Derivatives (Ubuntu, Mint etc)
 - Redhat Derivatives (Centos, Rocky etc)
 - Arch/Manjaro
 - Opensuse
 - Android
+- iOS (Not support being controlled)
+- Web

 ### Installation